 Forensic taphonomy studies the environmental effects of decomposing cadaveric material.
 It mainly combines knowledge from archaeology and forensic science, the science that deals with traces like DNA to reconstruct events from the past.
 Taphonomy is the study of fossilization from organic remains.
 The combination of both sciences in this minor is quite unique.

-During the minor Forensic Taphonomy you will follow courses in decomposition, and specifically on the application for forensic science.
+In the minor Forensic taphonomy you will follow lectures and courses in decomposition, specifically on the application for forensic science.
 The focus lies on the decomposition of human remains.
-However, the acquired knowledge will be applied in the field, at the Forensic Anthropological Outdoor Research Facility in Den Ham (NL), on cadaveric material from pigs (Sus scrofa dom.).
-You will study the decomposition of cadavers over the course of twenty weeks, analyze your data and write a field analysis report.
+However, the acquired knowledge will be applied at the Forensic Anthropological Outdoor Research Facility in Den Ham (Overijssel, NL) on cadaveric material from pigs (Sus scrofa dom.).
+You will study the decomposition of cadavers over the course of twenty weeks, analyse your data and write a field analysis report.

-During the first part of the minor you will have to collect literature on a sub-topic of your own choice, write an annotation and you will present this topic to the class.
-Finally you will write a research proposal for an applied taphonomic study on an identified knowledge lacunae.
+During the first part of the minor you will collect literature on a topic of your own choice, write an annotation and present the topic to the class.
+You will write a research proposal for an applied taphonomic study on an identified knowledge lacuna.

-The second part of the minor consists of a taphonomic experiment to fill in a knowledge lacunae.
+The second part of the minor consists of a taphonomic experiment.
+For instance on the research proposal you wrote before.
 You will set up the experiment yourself.
-The knowledge lacunae can be based upon your own research proposal.
-The second part is completed with a research thesis.
+You will complete this minor with a research thesis.